Jonathan Vance

 In July 2021, Vance was charged with one count of obstruction of justice, in relation to investigations of sexual misconduct.
-Prior to this charge, he boasted that he was "untouchable" by military police due to his high rank.
-On March 30, 2022, Vance pleaded guilty to the charge of obstruction of justice, and subsequently received a conditional discharge.
+Prior to this charge, it was alleged he boasted that he was "untouchable" by military police due to his high rank.
+On March 30, 2022, Vance pleaded guilty to a summary (misdemeanour) charge of obstruction of justice, and subsequently received a conditional discharge.

 Early life, education and family

 Vance was born on January 3, 1964, in Kingston, Ontario.
 At the age of 13, while his father Jack Vance—a Canadian Forces officer—was posted in Lahr, Germany, he joined the Army Cadets.

-His father Jack Vance went on to the rank of lieutenant-general, and served as the vice chief of Defence Staff in 1985.
+His father Jack Vance reached the rank of lieutenant-general, and served as the Vice Chief of Defence Staff in 1985.

 Vance himself went on to join the Canadian Forces in 1982, attending the Royal Roads Military College where he obtained a bachelor of arts (BA) in military and strategic studies in 1986.
 He also holds a master of arts (MA) degree in war studies from the Royal Military College of Canada.

-Vance is married to Kerry Vance (née Wheelehan), a now-retired United States Army colonel in the Judge Advocate General's Corps.
+His current wife is Kerry Vance (née Mahon), a retired United States Army colonel in the Judge Advocate General's Corps.
 The couple met when they were both serving in a NATO posting in Naples, Italy.

 Military career

 Upon graduation in 1986, Vance was commissioned in the Canadian Forces as an infantry officer with The Royal Canadian Regiment.
-His father, Jack, was serving as the vice chief of the Defence Staff when he was commissioned.
+His father, Jack, was serving as the Vice Chief of the Defence Staff when he was commissioned.

 He served as deputy commander of the Allied Joint Force Command Naples, and commander of the Canadian Task Force in Kandahar, Afghanistan in 2009 and 2010.
 He went on to be commander of the Canadian Joint Operations Command in September 2014.

 Chief of the Defence Staff

-On April 27, 2015, Prime Minister Stephen Harper announced that Vance had been selected as the new chief of the Defence Staff.
+On April 27, 2015, Prime Minister Stephen Harper announced that Vance had been selected as the new Chief of the Defence Staff.
 He formally succeeded General Thomas J. Lawson in the role following a transfer of command ceremony held on July 17, 2015.

+In 2016, Vance announced Operation Honour which aimed to stamp out sexual misconduct in the Armed Forces.

 Retirement

 On July 23, 2020, Vance announced his intention to retire as chief of Defence Staff after five years in office, serving until his replacement would be named.
 Despite being a potential candidate for an upcoming vacancy as chairman of the NATO Military Committee, the federal government announced its intention not to pursue the competition.

-On December 23, 2020, Prime Minister Justin Trudeau announced that Vance would be succeeded by Vice Admiral Art McDonald as Chief of the Defence Staff, with the change of command held on January 14, 2021.
+On December 23, 2020, Prime Minister Justin Trudeau announced that Vance would be succeeded by then-Vice Admiral Art McDonald as Chief of the Defence Staff, with the change of command held on January 14, 2021.